node-ecosystem/universal-autorouter/README.md

 ### Directory Structure

-Guide on how `universal-autoloader` matches routes:
+Guide on how `universal-autorouter` matches routes:

 ```
 ├── app.ts